Independent quality assessment of a commercial quantum random number generator

 \subsection{Cross-correlation of APD counts}

 During an avalanche, the APD emits a few photons, so-called backflash \cite{renker2006}.
-These may reach the other APD (via internal reflections and scattering inside the optical assembly) and cause a correlated click.
+These may reach the other APD (via internal reflections and scattering inside the optical enclosure shown in \cref{fig:Source_of_quantumness}) and cause a correlated click.
+Also, electronic interference between the two single-photon detector circuits may in principle exist.
 Such clicks are not considered to be random.

 In order to estimate the click rate owing to the backflash, we have electrically disconnected the LED and measured cross-correlation between {\it DET1} and {\it DET2} in darkness (\cref{fig:APD_crosstalk}).
 The peak owing to the optical cross-talk is clearly visible.
 However, the probability of backflash-induced click is small: in $16~\hour$ measurement time, we have registered $2.8 \times 10^6$ single clicks in one APD and $4.3 \times 10^6$ in another, but only about 500 coincidences in $\pm 20~\nano\second$ window.
 Thus the contribution of the cross-talk to the output bit stream is $\approx 0.007\%$.